Translations

 Marion W. Ferrell

-(My website is my penname, Merrion Fearghail.
-From Gaelic, Merrion is “brave man,” and Fearghail, my ancestral clan from County Longford, is “man of valor.")
+PS: On my website, I write under my pen name, Merrion Fearghail.
+From Gaelic, Merrion means “brave man,” and Fearghail, my ancestral clan from County Longford, means “man of valor.”

 Wednesday, January 01, 2014